Week 11 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 11 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

-A non-divisional matchup with heavy NFC playoff race implications features the Detroit Lions against the Philadelphia Eagles.
+A non-divisional matchup with heavy NFC playoff race implications features the Detroit Lions against the Philadelphia Eagles (-1.5).
 Philadelphia has won the last two meetings, the last a 38-35 triumph in 2022.
 Sunday's largest spreads are -8.5 points by both the Green Bay Packers over the New York Giants and the Baltimore Ravens over the Cleveland Browns.
 The Giants, who fired head coach Brian Daboll on Monday, may be without quarterback Jaxson Dart after he suffered a concussion in Sunday's loss to the Bears.
 If he can't go, Russell Wilson may get the start.
-The slimmest spread has the Eagles by 1.5 points over the Lions.

 Before making any Week 11 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.